traefik/traefik/docs/content/routing/entrypoints.md

 !!! warning

-    For published ports, the ip address from host network may not be visible depending on the orchestrator.
+    If using an orchestrator, the IP addresses available to bind to may not be externally accessible.

-??? info "docker container"
+??? info "Docker"

     Publish the ports only on the desired addresses.
 The network ip address of the host is not visible.